 CWC applied for a permit for trap removal from April - October 2020.
 Upon approval, we established and trained our Crab Trap Removal Team, all of whom are also turtle patrollers.

 We have done public outreach to increase awareness about the project, and we have partnered with other groups to facilitate in-water removal.
-We have developed relationships with individuals in the crab fishing community whom we contact for the pick-up of fishable traps.
+We have developed relationship with individuals in the crab fishing community who we contacted for the pick-up of fishable traps.
+We also presented a poster on this project at the 2023 South East Regional Sea Turtle Meeting (SERSTM) in Orange Beach Alabama.

-Crab Trap Removal Team: Jill Auman, Jo Ellen Blake-Wingate, Lori Newton, Will Howell, Carol & Gene McCoy, Robbie & Don Brooks, Doug Stone, Karen Gilbert, John Kesich, Pauline Logston, Helen Dumond, Judy Peck Demersman, Ted Johnston, Norma Jean Zvosek, Wilma Katz
+Crab Trap Removal Team: Jill Auman, Jo Ellen Blake-Wingate, Lori Newton, Will Howell, Carol & Gene McCoy, Robbie & don Brooks, Doug Stone, Karen Gilbert, John Kesich, Pauline Logsdon, Helen Dumond, Judy & Ted Johnston, Norma Jean Zvosek and Wilma Katz.

 AND

-Staff in Charlotte & Sarasota Counties, Ranger Melanie Luce at Stump Pass Beach State Park, Pamela Gruver, FWC, Division of Fisheries Managment and Karen Blackford, friend of CWC
+Staff in Charlotte & Sarasota Counties, Melanie Luce at Stump Pass Beach State Park, FWC, Division of Fisheries Management and Karen Blackford, friend of CWC.

 Photo: Su Young